|Actively Caring for People|| |

 International Student Club

-Co-Advisor: Hyojin Jeong
+Co-Adviser: Hyojin Jeong

-Co-Advisor: Connie Sheykhany
+Co-Adviser: Connie Sheykhany

 The International Student Club allows students to socialize and learn customs, share food, and celebrate festivals and holidays of different countries.

 Lake Effect is Lakeland's closed-circuit, internet streaming radio station located in room S-215.
 It gives students firsthand experience in broadcasting, communications, event planning, marketing and networking.
 Applications are accepted each semester for DJ positions.
 Elections are held as needed for officer positions such as public relations, production and programming directors.
 View Lake Effect Radio's shows at livestream.com/lakeeffect.